Jean-Jacques Rousseau: Economic theory

 Rousseau offers a wealth of economic thought in his writings, especially the Discourse on Inequality, Discourse on Political Economy, the Social Contract, as well as his constitutional projects for Corsica and Poland.
 Rousseau's economic theory has been criticised as sporadic and unrigorous by later economists such as Joseph Schumpeter, but has been praised by historians of economic thought for its nuanced view of finance and mature thought on development.
 Scholars generally accept that Rousseau offers a critique of modern wealth and luxury.
+He proposed luxury taxes and progressive income taxes to facilitate a certain amount of redistribution of wealth.
 Moreover, Rousseau's economic thought is associated with agrarianism and Autarkism.
 Historian Istvan Hont modifies this reading, however, by suggesting that Rousseau is both a critic and a thinker of commerce, leaving room for well-regulated commerce within a well-governed civil space.
 Political theorists Ryan Hanley and Hansong Li further argue that as a modern legislator, Rousseau seeks not to reject, but to tame utility, self-love, and even trade, finance, and luxury to serve the health of the republic.